This document provides information on the most frequently asked questions (FAQ) about Cisco Aironet Wireless Security.

 User authentication to prevent unauthorized access to network resources.

 Data privacy to protect the integrity and privacy of transmitted data (also known as encryption).

 Q. What are the different authentication methods that the 802.11 standard for Wireless LANs defines?

 A. The 802.11 standard defines two mechanisms for authentication of Wireless LAN clients:

 There are two other commonly-used mechanisms as well:

 MAC address Authentication

-What steps does Open Authentication involve for a client to associate
+Q. What steps does Open Authentication involve for a client to associate with the AP?

 The client sends a probe request to the APs.